 Agriculture is a primary activity.
-It includes growing crops, fruits, vegetables, flowers and rearing of livestock.
-In the world 50 % of persons are engaged in agricultural activity.
+It includes growing crops, fruits, vegetables, flowers and rearing livestock.
+In the world, 50 % of persons are engaged in agricultural activity.
 Two-thirds of India’s population is still dependent on agriculture.
-Favorable topography of soil and climate are vital for agricultural activity.
+Favourable topography of soil and climate is vital for agricultural activity.
 The land on which the crops are grown is known as arable land.

 Types of Farming

-Farming is practiced in various ways across the world depending upon the geographical conditions, demand of produce, labor and level of technology.
+According to Class 8 Agriculture chapter, farming is practised in various ways across the world depending upon the geographical conditions, the demand of produce, labour and level of technology.
 Farming can be classified into two main types – subsistence farming and commercial farming.

-This type of farming is practiced to meet the needs of the farmer’s family.
-Traditionally low levels of technology and household labor are used to produce on small output.
+This type of farming is practised to meet the needs of the farmer’s family.
+Traditionally low levels of technology and household labour are used to produce small output.
 Subsistence farming can be further classified as intensive subsistence and primitive subsistence farming.